sequenceiq/slider/src/site/markdown/testing.md

       <value>file://${user.dir}/src/test/configs/sandbox/hbase</value>
     </property>

-Other test options may be added to `hoya-client.xml` if the defaults need to be changed
+The following non-mandatory test options may be added to `hoya-client.xml` if the defaults need to be changed

     <property>